Felixqxz/butterfly-annotator/README.md

 flask populate   # Populate tables with some initial data //haven't been deployed yet flask run        # Spin the server
 ```
-You can now browse to <http://localhost:5000> and see the app live.
+You can now browse to <http://localhost:8080> and see the app live.

-## for future commits
-anything from webgl, add build and template data under static/, rename index to gallery and puth under templates/